Obtain copies of archives

 How much do copies cost?

 The cost of reproduction varies according to the amount and type of material involved.
-A full breakdown of costs is available in the National Archives (Fees) Regulations, 2012.
+Please see summary of fees for the main charges and a full breakdown of costs is available in the National Archives (Fees) Regulations, 2012.

 Is photography of archives allowed?